-In 2018, a scholarship was established to honor Dorothy Van Norman, a School Library.
-Ms. Van Norman served a leader in Library Media education in the state of Minnesota is providing a $2,500 award to a student pursuing a degree in School Library Information Studies at Minnesota State University Mankato.
+In 2018, a scholarship was established to honor Dorothy Van Norman, a school librarian.
+Ms. Van Norman served as a leader in Library Media education in the state of Minnesota and is providing a $2,500 award to a student pursuing a degree in School Library Information Studies at Minnesota State University, Mankato.

 Uses and Purposes

-1. The call for applications will be made early in the fall semester to all students pursuing a degree in School Library Information Studies and enrolled in the upcoming semester.
+1. The call for applications will be made to all students pursuing a degree in School Library Information Studies and enrolling the upcoming semester.